Skip to content

 → The customer receives immediate acknowledgement, even if backend work continues

-From a developer’s view, event-driven design is essential for claims systems where speed, resilience, and customer experience must coexist.
+From a developer’s view, event-driven design is essential for claims systems where speed, resilience, and customer experience portals must coexist.

 3. Building API-First and Integration-Ready Platforms